What time is the service?

 What programs are available for children?

-There is a brief children's message at the beginning on the worship service every week.
 During the school year, our children's Sunday School is held once a month, on the third Sunday of each month.
 The school is open for children from three years old up through children in 5th grade, and it take place during the first half of the Sunday worship service.

 What if I've been hurt by the Christian church before?